abhiramasonny/jaithon/packages/README.md

 members, duplicate names, unresolved versions, and dependency cycles.

-`jaitensor` is GPU-first training on `std.gpu`. `jaiplot` is Matplotlib-style figures. `jaicv` is computer vision with OpenCV's API.
+`jaitensor` is GPU-first training on `std.gpu`. `jaiplot` is Matplotlib-style figures. `jaicv` is computer vision with OpenCV's API. `jailearn` is classical machine learning on `jaitensor`. `jainum` is n-dimensional arrays with numpy's API. `jaiframe` is columnar data frames with pandas' API.
 See the root [`README.md`](../README.md) for what each one covers.